openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 >
 > That means you'll have to grab a [source package](http://sourceforge.net/projects/scuttle/files/) from the
         project's Web site if you want to run the latest and greatest, but don't let it frighten you away.
-As a pure LAMP app, you don't have to worry about compilation â€” the setup process is straightforward.
+As a pure LAMP app, you don't have to worry about compilation — the setup process is straightforward.
 We'll take a look at installing and configuring the basic Scuttle application, then talk about some alternatives, including an interesting Scuttle derivative.
         (...)